 Manage your investment online

-We’re proud to be one of the largest mutual life offices in the UK - and one that's been around for over 150 years.
+We’re proud to be one of the largest mutual life offices in the UK - and one that's been around for 160 years.

 We're Scottish Friendly

 Younger investors pull back from stocks and shares ISAs as older savers continue to increase investments

 Scottish investors flooding into stocks and shares ISAs as sales outpace the rest of the UK

 Scottish Friendly announces support for The Mental Health Foundation charity to give back this Christmas

 Scottish Friendly appoints Susan Beckett as Non-Executive Director